-The Great Thar Desert, March 2004.
+March 2004.
 The highlight of our Jaisalmer stay came with a fantastic camel safari through The Great Thar Desert.
 Our guide was a zany old man called Mr. Magoo, while my appointed camel was just as much of a character, an unpredictable headstrong beast named Lalou.
-It was a hell of an adventure, bouncing our way through the arid landscape until we were just a few miles from the Pakistani border.
+It was a hell of an adventure as we bounced our way through the arid landscape towards the Pakistani border.

-The Great Thar Desert, March 2004.
-We rode in a convoy made up of Allan and I, Magoo and his helpers, two English girls called Lena and Holly and a pair of silent Japanese guys who spoke barely a word of English.
+March 2004.
+We rode in a convoy made up of Allan and I, Magoo and his helpers, two English girls called Lindsay and Holly and a pair of silent Japanese guys who spoke barely a word of English.
 Setting up base amid the dunes and tucking into a campfire-cooked dinner was a real treat, not to mention the unforgettable experience of falling asleep under the stars.